He has successfully completed assignments for several clients including the following:

 To provide a consistently delivered and highly professional service.

 Either.
 If either the client contacts FCL directly or vice versa, and this results in FCL providing the client with services, FCL will normally invoice the client directly.
-An exception might be in the unlikely event that FCL has a current exclusivity or non-disclosure agreement with a particular third party relating to that client.
+An exception might be in the unlikely event that FCL has a current exclusivity agreement with a particular third party relating to that client.

-Chris Angove, represented by FCL, supports many policies to protect the environment, including the following:
+FCL supports many policies to protect the environment, including the following: